Overview

 Metrics

-Once you enable and start using the API, you can check out detailed metrics on the GCP Console, of the API calls for your project:
+If you are using your own API key, you can check out detailed metrics on the GCP Console, of the API calls for your project:

 The metrics dashboard provides you with information about endpoint calls, latency and errors, giving a good overview of the project integration health.